Architecture¶

 The dependency injection architecture enables clean testing:

-# Verify HTTP behavior without log noise
+# Verify HTTP behavior

-assert len(silent_tracker.requests) == expected_count
+assert len(tracker.requests) == expected_count

-assert silent_tracker.requests[0].url == expected_url
+assert tracker.requests[0].url == expected_url

 Monitoring and Observability¶